 To be frank, there is a lot which bothers me about the portrayal of Hermione on screen.
 In the book, she is a character.
 She is pushy, she is often annoying, she can be just as insensitive as Ron and get overzealous about a cause.
 On screen she is a role model.
 With every movie she gets more and more perfect to a degree that she gets lines which are actually Ron’s in the book (while Ron becomes a stupid comic relief).
 By the last movie she even gets the idea to ride out of Gringotts on the dragon.
 In the book, Harry is the one who always keeps his head in dangerous situations and has the off-the-wall ideas, while she tends to freeze up until he trains her and she matures a little bit.
 Hermione in the movie knows everything, can do everything and is always right.
 Hermione in the books is way more layered than that.

 In both cases though, it tells the story about a little girl who has trouble to make friends.
 She doesn’t really connect with her dorm mates, because they are girly-girls, and she doesn’t connect with anyone else because she is such a driven overachiever.
 But once she has friends, she changes.
 The need to constantly proof herself becomes less pronounced, at the same time she loosens up a little bit, realizing that rules are not everything.
 And through her experiences over the years, she grows into a confident woman who is ready to call out the minister of magic himself.
 I always wondered though if she had gotten that far if she hadn’t found friendship at one point, people who accepted her intelligence and even encouraged her.
 Intelligent woman often have a hard time to fit in and are often discouraged from being too opinionated.
 Therefore we never can have enough characters like Hermione in the media.
+I just wish we would have gotten book Hermione instead of yet another version of an perfectly perfect in every way heroine.

 Quote: “I hope you’re pleased with yourselves.
 We could have been all killed — or worse, expelled.”